microsoft/Project-Yellowstone-Documentation/business-central/manufacturing/manufacturing-powerbi-manufacturing-kpis.md

 ---
 ### Finished Quantity (Base)
 **Formula**
-- This measure calculates the total quantity of finished products produced in base units over a given period. by summing up all the output quantities from the Production Data table.
+- This measure calculates the total quantity of finished products produced in base units over a given period by summing up all the output quantities from the Production Data table.

 **Data Sources**
 - Item Ledger Entry